Perennial Seeds May Need a Winter - Dormancy

 Invest in a soil thermometer to see exactly what your actual surface soil temperature is vs. what the heat mat controller may be set at.
 Some controllers can control up to four heat mats.
 If your tomato germination is slow, this may be the problem.
 We also place our tomato plug flats in a leak-proof tray filled with 1/2-3/4" of water to keep the environment moist.

 Deep Potting Soil for Perennials

-Perennial seeds requiring several months or even years to develop normally before being planted out require deeper soils than provided by plug trays or egg cartons that would work for annuals.
+Perennial seeds requiring several months or even years to develop normally before transplanting out require deeper soil beds than provided by plug trays designed for annuals.
 Annuals develop quickly and are ready to plant out in a matter of weeks.
 Fill a gallon pot(s) with good potting soil, sprinkle the seeds on top, barely cover, tamp securely and keep evenly moist and in the light until germination occurs.
 Plant the whole packet because sometimes only a small portion of the seed will germinate on the first flush.
 Thin by transplanting to dedicated pots after the second real leaves develop.
 Hold on to the original pots and subject to outdoor winter conditions if you can after transplanting and see if more seeds germinate the following season.